-Note: Names have been changed because the parent company declined to permit the name to be used, because there is a company policy of not endorsing products or services.
+Note: Names have been changed.
+The parent company declined to permit the name to be used due to a company policy of not endorsing products or services.

 Industry: Pharmaceutical Equipment

 - Improved from 33% to 75% sales representatives hired turned out to be A Players.